What Our Inspectors Look for During a Crawlspace Inspection

 If not addressed, moisture can lead to mold growth, wood rot, and poor indoor air quality.

-Wood Deterioration and Pest Activity
+Wood Deterioration and Pest Activity.

 Crawlspaces are a common location for wood deterioration and potential wood-destroying organism activity.